 - where you charge different rates for professional services or any exempt credit-related regulated activities, this should be made clear to the client;

 - not taking advantage of a client's lack of knowledge;

-- bringing to the attention of the client how you will use his/her personal data and who that information might be shared with (in accordance with the Data Protection Act 1998); and
+- bringing to the attention of the client how you will use his/her personal data and who that information might be shared with (in accordance with the General Data Protection Regulation ); and

 - setting out details of any relevant cancellation rights that may apply.